Extremal functions with vanishing condition: Extremal functions for in de Branges spaces

 This follows from Jensen's inequality, see, e.g., the proof of \cite[Lemma 12]{HV}.
 The third property is evident, and \eqref{qu-HE} is \cite[Theorem 22]{B}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{T1}] Assume that $z\mapsto E(iz)$ satisfies (I) - (IV).
-Inequality \eqref{HB} implies that $A$ and $B$ have only real zeros, and since $E$ has no real zeros, it follows (cf.\ \cite{B}) that $A$ and $B$ have simple zeros which interlace.
+\begin{proof}[Proof of Theorem \ref{T1}] Assume that $E$ satisfies (I) - (IV).
+Inequality \eqref{HB} implies that $A$ and $B$ have only real zeros, and since $E$ has no real zeros, it follows that $A$ and $B$ have no common zeros.
+By \cite[Problem 48]{B} there exists a continuous increasing function $\varphi$ such that $E(x) \exp(i\varphi(x))$ is real valued for all real $x$.
+The zeros of $A$ are the values $x$ where $\varphi(x) = \frac{\pi}{2}+k\pi$ for some $k\in \Z$, and the zeros of $B$ are the values $x$ where $\varphi(x) = k\pi$ for some $k\in\Z$.
+It follows that the zeros interlace.
+It follows from \cite[Problem 47]{B} applied to $f = A/B$ that the zeros of $B$ are simple (see also the proof of Theorem 22 in \cite{B}).
+Similarly, the zeros of $A$ are simple.

 Since $E$ has exponential type $\tau$, it follows that $A$ and $B$ are also entire functions of exponential type $\tau$.
 Hence they, and their squares, are Laguerre-P\'olya entire functions.
 Evidently, $B^2$ is an even LP function that has a double zero at the origin, and the results of Section \ref{interpolation} are applicable.

 We define the entire functions $T_a^+$ and $T_a^-$ by

 with $M^-$ and $M^+$ as in \eqref{mDef} and \eqref{M^+Def}.